PAMF-Palo Alto Medical Foundation PAD

 • Selects and prepares necessary supplies and equipment for each surgical procedure and checks for working order.

 • Ensures that routine and priority tasks are completed within established departmental time frames.

-• Maintains a clean, neat, and safe working environment, including cleaning and disinfecting equipment and exams rooms after each visit.
+• Maintains a clean, neat, and safe working environment, ensuring the operating room is clean before and after procedures.

 • Inspects and calibrates equipment accordingly for proper operation and records the quality control (QC) results, reporting any malfunctions to the supervisor.

-• Maintains strictest confidence of all patient protected health information (PHI) and protects all PHI from accidental, intentional, or inappropriate disclosure.
+• Maintains strictest confidence of all patients protected health information (PHI) and protects all PHI from accidental, intentional, or inappropriate disclosure.

-• Performs quality care in compliance with department standards, policies, and procedures, as well as local, state and federal regulatory agencies to deliver the highest level of patient privacy and care.
+• Performs quality work in compliance with department standards, policies, and procedures, as well as local, state and federal regulatory agencies to deliver the highest level of patient safety and care.

 CERTIFICATION & LICENSURE: